 - Decision-making and resources contributed by KFPL are reasonable based on the contribution and resources of the partners.

 - The Library has sufficient resources to undertake the project.

 Guidelines for partnership agreements

-Consultative//aadvisory partnerships, in which the Library and a community partner share information, knowledge and skills, may be established informally by staff, though consultation with management is expected.
+Consultative/advisory partnerships, in which the Library and a community partner share information, knowledge and skills, may be established informally by staff, though consultation with management is expected.
 Informal partnerships also include agencies providing guest speakers at Library events and Library staff offering programming at a partner site.

-Partnerships that include work - sharing on a project, program or service require a written partnership agreement to ensure a common understanding of, and commitment to the purpose, goals and intended outcomes of the partnership.
-Partners will need to revisit the agreement over time as the partner ship evolves and as needs and priorities change.
+Partnerships that include work-sharing on a project, program or service require a written partnership agreement to ensure a common understanding of, and commitment to the purpose, goals and intended outcomes of the partnership.
+Partners will need to revisit the agreement over time as the partnership evolves and as needs and priorities change.

 The agreement should outline:

 - goals of the partnership

 - goals of any joint projects / programs / services